therealemjy/eth-graphql/README.md

 npm run eth-graphql --config ./ethGraphQlConfig.ts
 ```

-_The config option represents the path to your config file, relative to the
-directory from which you are running the command_
+_Note that the config option signifies the location of your config file, relative to the directory from which you're executing the command_

 The command will automatically open
 [http://localhost:8008/eth-call-graphiql](http://localhost:8008/eth-call-graphiql)